First shots fired in the Revolution. “The shot heard ’round

 Harlem Heights, NY

-Nathanael Greene involved in engagement against British and
+Nathanael Greene was involved in the engagement against the British and Hessians.
+British driven back to their lines.

 19 Sept.
 1776